 The county’s public health department has consistently said that going out for a drive is totally fine, whether it’s to get groceries, to head somewhere else outdoors or simply to take a scenic drive (but remember that more miles means more unnecessary gas station visits).

-But some spots along the way may be closed.
-You can cruise along Mulholland Drive or PCH, but many indoor facilities remain closed.
-And if you’re heading into Angeles National Forest, make sure to follow the latest road closures due to the Bobcat Fire.
+But you should stay within 120 miles and know that some spots along the way may be closed.
+You can cruise along Mulholland Drive or PCH, but some indoor facilities remain closed.
+And if you’re heading into Angeles National Forest, make sure to follow the latest road closures due to weather or damage from the Bobcat Fire.

 Do a bunch of wholesome activities

 California’s long list of permissible recreational activities includes a bunch of ideas that are mostly obvious, but we still applaud the positivity.
 This includes meditation, yoga, photography and gardening (though not in a group—which we never realized was a thing), as well as some adorably quirky entries like trampolining and tree climbing.
 It also includes horseback riding, and while equestrian centers are allowed to reopen, the pony rides in Griffith Park are closed.

 The county health department recognizes Angelenos’ right to political expression and has therefore put together guidance for staying safe during a public demonstration.
 Some of the recommendations, like staying six feet away from others and avoiding congested areas, simply aren’t feasible at many demonstrations.
 But some other recommendations are much easier to follow: wear a face covering at all times, arrive only with members of your own household and bring your own food, water and hand sanitizer (which you should use often).
 The county also suggests that if you’ve been in close contact (within six feet for more than 15 minutes) with someone who wasn’t wearing a mask and isn’t part of your household, you should stay at home for two weeks and monitor yourself and consider scheduling a free test.